jdcloudcom/en/documentation/Elastic-Compute/Function-Service/Operation-Guide/use-cases/oss-case.md

 # OSS Trigger Example

-JD Cloud OSS can map the event (for example: Delete object in the Bucket) to Function, passing event parameter to Function handling function to invoke your functions.
+By using function service, Object Storage Service OSS can map the event (for example: upload file to Bucket, delete file in Bucket) to Function, passing event parameter to Function handling function to call your functions.

-Scenario: The application program can implement direct handling of the files uploaded by users via event trigger function through associating function for its Bucket, and save the results to OSS or other services, which simplifies the process of application development and use.

-This example describes how to configure the OSS trigger to implement the uploading of a local file (Take gif as the suffix) to a specified OSS Bucket and then delete it.
+This example describes how to configure OSS trigger to implement the downloading of files from Bucket in OSS Bucket trigger to temporary disk storage.

 ## Create OSS Bucket

-1．   Before you create the trigger, please enable the OSS Object Storage Service and create a Bucket with the region of cn-north-1.<br>
+1. Before you create the trigger, please enable the OSS Object Storage Service; after logging in OSS Console, you shall create a Bucket named "donwloadfunction" in cn-north-1 region and set the "Access Permission" to "Private Read/Write".<br>
-2 ．    Login OSS console, select "Create Space" in the "Space Management" page; configure the "Space Name" (Bucket) as "function-test" and "Access Permission" as "Private Read/Write".<br>
-3．   In the Object in the newly created Bucket, select "Create New Folder", which is named as filesource.<br>
-4．   Complete creation.<br>
+2. Upload the local file test.txt to the newly created Bucket.<br>
+3. Completed.<br>

 For detailed operation guide, refer to [Creating a Bucket](/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Create-Bucket-2.md).